• Skip to primary navigation

 Baked kibbeh can be made ahead and frozen making it a great dinner option when things are really busy.
 Check out the tips below on how to freeze, thaw, and bake this dish.
 Another fabulous thing about baked kibbeh is it goes well with so many other dishes like fattoush, cucumber yogurt, and shredded cabbage salad.

-• Raw lamb or veal meat: Make sure that the meat is fresh and well minced.
-In Lebanon, butchers create a super fine mince when we ask them for kibbeh meat but if you're abroad just mince the meat yourself if you want and give it a few more blends than usual or ask your butcher to do that for you.
+• Raw lamb or veal meat: Ensure the meat is fresh and well minced.
+In Lebanon, butchers create a super fine mince when we ask them for kibbeh meat, but if you're abroad, mince the meat yourself and give it a few more blends than usual or ask your butcher to do that for you.

 • Fine bulgur wheat: The co-star of every kibbeh dish.
 For baked kibbeh bil sanieh, we never use coarse bulgur grains because that affects the texture.
-Therefore, when buying bulgar wheat at the store, look for the fine bulgar wheat.
-Also, bulgar wheat needs to be soaked in water for about 1 hour before using in this recipe.
+Therefore, when buying bulgar wheat at the store, look for fine bulgar wheat (#1).
+Also, bulgar wheat must be soaked in water for about 1 hour before use in this recipe.

 • Onion: Chopped super fine it never even shows when I serve kibbeh.

-• Allspice: A little bit of spice goes a long way when it comes to kibbeh so a dash of this works wonders here.
+• Allspice: A little spice goes a long way when it comes to kibbeh, so a dash of this works wonders here.

-• Seven spices: Just a dash of this too.
+• Lebanese seven spices: Just a dash of this too.

 • White pepper: A teeny bit to add a little bit of heat.